Ali-Doostali/financial-chatbot/README.md

    - Enter queries like:
      - "What is the total revenue of Apple in 2023?"
 (Expected: "Total Revenue for Apple in 2023 was 383.285 billion USD.")
      - "How has net income changed for Tesla from 2023 to 2024?"
 (Expected: "Net income for Tesla decreased by 52.24% from 2023 to 2024.")
+   - The response section updates without refreshing the page, thanks to AJAX.
    - Save screenshots of responses for documentation.

 ## Example Queries and Responses